KULeuven-MICAS/snax-gemm/README.md

 Then these matrices and configurations are fed into the GEMM accelerator.
 After the computation, the output result of the GEMM accelerator will be compared with the golden model in Scala.

+In current unit test, we only test the GEMM with input datatype as int8 and output data type as int32.
+The GEMM array size is also fixed.

 ## Quickstart
 Follow this quickstart to set up the Chisel environment and run the unit tests of the GEMM accelerator.
 ### Install Java